You Have Neck And Back Pain, Where Do You Turn?

 Your primary care doctor should be able to provide you with a list of referrals — start there.
 Your doctor will know the best in their field and may have even worked with this neurosurgeon before with other patients.
 Once you’ve decided on a few, check out their credentials — their certifications, education, and any malpractice and disciplinary history — and their experience.

-You should also be comfortable with them and ensure that their communication style works for you, as well as their hospital’s communication.
+You should also be comfortable with them and ensure that their communication style works for you.
 And of course, it’s extremely helpful — and sometimes necessary — that they’re covered under your insurance.

 You don’t have to live in chronic pain.
 Consider seeing a neurosurgeon to see what can be done so you can get back to living your life.